SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 If none of these help, you can ask for help in the [#autobone](https://discord.com/channels/817184208525983775/932251355886809118) channel in the [SlimeVR Discord](https://discord.gg/SlimeVR).

 To help with debugging in the SlimeVR Discord, you can send a recording while asking for help.
 A recording includes a recording of all your tracker information to help recreate your setup and will include any movements you do, but no personally identifying information.
-If you are comfortable with sharing your tracker data, you can find your recordings in the server install directory under the "`AutoBone Recordings`" folder.
+If you are comfortable with sharing your tracker data, you can find your recordings at "`%AppData%\dev.slimevr.SlimeVR\AutoBone Recordings`".
 The most recent recording is auto-saved as "`LastABRecording.pfr`" and any manually saved recordings will be "`ABRecording1.pfr`", "`ABRecording2.pfr`", etc., with the highest number being the most recent.

 For more information on how AutoBone functions, check [how autobone works](#how-autobone-works).